Botanical Name: Plantago psyllium, Plantago afra.

 Blond psyllium (Plantago ovata) has its natural range in India and Iran.

-Description: Black psyllium (Plantago afra) is a annual plant that grows 10-35 cm high.
+Black psyllium (Plantago afra) is an annual plant that grows 10-35 cm high.
 The stalks are erect, thin and hairy and produce very narrowly lanceolate, gray-green leaves covered with tiny soft hairs.

 The numerous whitish flowers are small and have four sepals and four petals.
 The seeds are 2.5-5 mm long, boat-shaped, shiny, dark brownish red and smooth.

 The plant is hermaphrodite (male and female organs on the same plant) and is pollinated by wind.
 It prefers well-drained, dry and moist soil.
 It does not tolerate full shade.